 - + \$60.00 Deposit

-- \$37.50 Return Fee
+- \$37.50 Return Fee (Grace does not apply to Return Fees)

 - = \$2.50 Balance

-- Waive \$37.50 Overdraft Fee
+Waive \$37.50 Overdraft Fee (Grace conditions were met)

 When should I make a deposit to avoid an Overdraft Fee?

 You have until before midnight the next business day after your account is overdrawn.
 A deposit at a Huntington branch needs to be before branch closing time on that next business day.
 A deposit or transfer at an ATM, through online or mobile banking, or through our telephone banking service needs to be made before midnight that next business day.